jasleon/Vehicle-State-Estimation/README.md

 # Vehicle State Estimation on a Roadway
-This project implements the Error-State **Extended Kalman Filter** (ES-EKF) to localize a vehicle using data from the CARLA simulator.
+This project implements the Error-State **Extended Kalman Filter** (ES-EKF) to localize a vehicle using data from the [CARLA](https://carla.org/) simulator.
 The following diagram shows a graphical representation of the system.

 <img src="images\diagram.png" style="zoom: 80%;" />

-This project is the final programming assignment for the [State Estimation and Localization for Self-Driving Cars course](https://www.coursera.org/learn/state-estimation-localization-self-driving-cars?) in [Coursera](https://www.coursera.org/).
+This project is the final programming assignment of the [State Estimation and Localization for Self-Driving Cars](https://www.coursera.org/learn/state-estimation-localization-self-driving-cars?) course from [Coursera](https://www.coursera.org/).
 The starter code is provided by the [University of Toronto](https://www.utoronto.ca/).

+The **Kalman Filter** algorithm updates a state estimate through two stages:

+1. *prediction* using the motion model
+2. *correction* using the measurement model

 ## Preliminaries